KatTheGit/sylvan-row/assets/README.md

 High in the skies a small civilisation of automatons peacefully resides, in a small city with a large windmill that looks like it was ripped out of the ground as its centerpiece, held up by multiple surrounding airships.
 The inhabitants are varied "rescued" automatons, most of which over many iterations have refined their sentience.
 They live peacefully in the skies and ever so often descend to terra firma and roam the lands, searching for tales to tell of the beautiful world below, for once they get back home.
 Their haven is too high in the sky for any human to dare visit.
 They are few in number and despite most of their posessions being stolen goods are entirely peaceful and pose no threat.

+Airships are often used to trade with the city and its surrounding villages, especially in places where rail can't be built.
+The city's port hosts many docks and forestbound villages only need a clearing big enough for the airship to land.
+However trading craft on these routes often get intercepted by pirates.
+Nobody loves telling stories more than pirates, but nobody is willing to listen to them, on behalf of the pirates being... pirates.
+Since the skybound automatons have nothing to offer to except for their love for stories and unending attention, they get along incredibly well and are exceptionally welcoming to pirates.

 The forest is also home to Eternals, a group of creatures of unknown origin to God herself, who have roamed for as long as any scripture remembers.

 ## 6.2.
 Characters